Xilinx/kria-dfx-apps/README.md

 # kria-dfx-apps
 # Prerequisite for native compilation
-- Program classic-22.04-kr06 image from Ubuntu on the SD card: https://confluence.xilinx.com/display/MKTG/Ubuntu+22.04+Images+and+Collateral
+- Program classic-22.04-kr06 image from Ubuntu on the SD card
-  1. Download "iot-limerick-kria-classic-desktop-2204-x06-20220614-78.img.xz" from the above link and decompress using "xz --decompress iot-limerick-kria-classic-desktop-2204-x06-20220614-78.img.xz"
+  1. Download "iot-limerick-kria-classic-desktop-2204-x06-20220614-78.img.xz" from https://ubuntu.com/download/amd-xilinx and decompress using "xz --decompress iot-limerick-kria-classic-desktop-2204-x06-20220614-78.img.xz"
   2. Program the iot-limerick-kria-classic-desktop-2204-x06-20220614-78.img on SD Card using Balena Etcher Software using steps similar to https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit/kv260-getting-started-ubuntu/setting-up-the-sd-card-image.html

 Insert the Programmed SD Card in KV260/KR260 board.
 Once linux boots up, update the kernel version using the below steps